Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: A new explicit ambient metric

-\begin{remark} This is a first example of an explicit ambient metric not polynomial in the ambient co\"{o}rdinate $\rho$.
-Since this article was first uploaded to the arXiv, a few additional examples were produced in \cite{AndersonLeistnerNurowski}. \end{remark}
+\begin{remark} This is a first example of an explicit, closed-form ambient metric not polynomial in the ambient co\"{o}rdinate $\rho$.
+Since this article was first uploaded to the arXiv, more examples were produced in \cite{AndersonLeistnerNurowski}, including some of the ambient metrics $\wtg_{f, h}$ of conformal structures induced by $(2, 3, 5)$ distributions $\mbD_{f, h}$ given respectively in Monge normal form by the functions $F_{f, h}(x, y, p, q, z) := q^2 + f(x, y, p) + h(x, y) z$.
+As an anonymous referee observed, a priori the conformal structure $\mbc_{\mbE}$ may be (locally) equivalent to the conformal structure $\mbc_{f, h}$ induced by a distribution $\mbD_{f, h}$ for some $f, h$---and hence $\wtg_{\mbE}$ may occur (at least up to local isometry) in the family $\wtg_{f, h}$---but it turns out this is not the case.
+We give a proof of this assertion here, in part because the techniques used may be of independent interest.

+Suppose there are such $f, h$.
+We first show briefly that local equivalence of $\mbc_{\mbE}$ and $\mbc_{f, h}$ implies local equivalence of $\mbE$ and $\mbD_{f, h}$: Theorem C of \cite{SagerschnigWillse} states that if for two different $(2, 3, 5)$ distributions $\mbD, \mbD'$ the induced conformal structures satisfy $\mbc_{\mbD} = \mbc_{\mbD'}$ then that conformal structure admits a so-called almost Einstein scale (see \S2.5 of that reference), in which case Proposition A of that reference implies that the normal conformal holonomy of that conformal structure is a proper subgroup of $\G_2^*$.
+On the other hand, Proposition \ref{proposition:G2-holonomy} below shows that the metric holonomy $\Hol(\wtg_{\mbE})$ is equal to $\G_2^*$, and by \cite[Corollary 1.2]{CGGH} it follows that the conformal holonomy $\Hol(\mbc_{\mbE})$ of $\mbc_{\mbE}$ is the full group $\G_2^*$, so $\mbc_{\mbE}$ does not admit an almost Einstein scale; hence $\mbE$ and $\mbD_{f, h}$ are locally equivalent.